oneops/oneops.github.io/user/design/secrets-client-component.md

 secrets such as property files with password, keystore files, ssh keys and others on the filesytem of each compute of a platform.

-The default _Secrets mount_ point is `/secrets` and exposes the secret files on a normal filesystem.
+The mount point is `/secrets` and exposes the secret files on a tmpfs filesystem.
 Access can be limited by configuring _User_ and _Group_ ownership.

 Currently only Linux-based computes are supported.